jsmth8483/trello-clone/README.md

-# Trell-no - A Trello Clone
+# Trell-no: A Trello Clone